-Aside from your headshot, your actor resume is equally important to Casting Directors, Agents and Producers.
-Having a professional actor resume in many cases will give you your ‘first look’ based on your achievements.
+Aside from your actor headshot, having a professional actor resume is equally important to Casting Directors, Agents, Filmmakers and Producers.
+Having a professional actor resume in many cases will give you your ‘first look’ at an audition.

 - Keep the resume format simple.

 - Double check for spelling errors – no typos!

 - Film credits should go at the top, followed by TV, theatre, training and last should be special skills at the bottom.

 - Be sure to keep your credits up to date, using the most current.